DerekCresswell/GameDesign11/2 Dice Game/6 BasicGame.md

 ### Function Return Types

-Instead of using our variable inside of the function we are going to ["return"](https://docs.microsoft.com/en-us/dotnet/csharp/methods#return-values) a value and use that to change our health.\
+Instead of using our variable inside the function we are going to ["return"](https://docs.microsoft.com/en-us/dotnet/csharp/methods#return-values) a value and use that to change our health.\
 Basically the way this works is at the end of our function we can give back a value.\
 Let's set up our function to return an `int`.
 We need to change the keyword `void` before the name of our function to `int`.